 .

-As in many good books dealing with change and resistance to it and in the transformation inherent in change, The Healing follows a certain pattern of creation, fall, consequences, forgiveness, redemption (but not for all).
+The Healing follows a certain pattern of creation, fall, consequences, forgiveness, redemption (but not for all).
 What makes this book one of my favorites is that a man wrote this book with such depth of understanding and power of storytelling that you would almost believe he was Gran Gran himself.
 And to get right down to what makes it so readable is it is sheer entertainment, meaning this reader was completely immersed in the story, never wanted to put it down, and was always pulled through the story, as though, to use a phrase earlier in this blog, possessed by it.

 .